Project

 Method

 The first exploratory interviews were conducted with over 20 experts from companies, vocational school teaching staff as well as teaching staff and management at general education schools.
-A literature analysis will be carried out on the topics of career guidance, career choice and the use of digital resources in this context.
-To obtain the perspective of learners at various decision-making stages, young people in general education schools and vocational schools will be surveyed using a specially designed four-stage discussion model.
-Based on the results of the empirical studies and the literature analysis, a pedagogical concept on the use of digital resources for career guidance will be developed adopting a hermeneutic procedure.
+A literature analysis was carried out on the topics of career guidance, career choice and the use of digital resources in this context.
+To obtain the perspective of learners at various decision-making stages, young people in general education schools and vocational schools were surveyed using a four-stage discussion model.

 Sources